paolodenti/spring-boot-custom-readiness/README.md

 Also you might want to implement a graceful shutdown shutdown, setting the readiness to down, when k8s sends a preStop signal.

+## How to run

+* Start the app with `./mvnw spring-boot:run`
+* run `curl http://localhost:9000/actuator/health/readiness` to see the current readiness state (`OUT_OF_SERVICE`).
+* after 10 seconds, the first service becomes ready, the readiness state is still `OUT_OF_SERVICE`.
+* after 5 additional seconds, the second service becomes ready, the readiness state changes to `UP`.
+* run `curl http://localhost:9000/actuator/notready` to signal the application (pod) to stop receiving traffic.
+* run `curl http://localhost:9000/actuator/health/readiness` to see the current readiness is `OUT_OF_SERVICE`.

 ## How it works

 `CustomReadinessStateHealthIndicator` provide a custom readiness actuator probe,